mw572/PracticalMachineLearning/writeup.md

 ```
 ![Plot of vairable importance](Figures/chart_2.png)

 Plotting an example tree.
-As Random Forest is black box algorithm so to speak, a single tree **does not represent the model** but is useful for sense checking data and how an example trees are likely to be splitting.
+As Random Forest is a black box algorithm so to speak, a single tree **does not represent the model** but is useful for sense checking data and seeing how an example tree would be likely to split.
 ```r
 treeout <- rpart(classe ~ ., data=training) # creating a single tree from the training data
 prp(treeout,uniform=T, xsep="/")